ErikaVasNormandy/erikavasnormandy.github.io/_posts/2023-09-08-baldurs-gate.md

   cursor: pointer;
 }
   </style>
-Annotated illustrations fetched from Waterdeep's public archives and recreations from Gatewardens' accounts
+Annotated illustrations fetched from Waterdeep's public archives and recreations from Gatewardens' testimonies.
+This initiative received funding from the Lords of Waterdeep in efforts to counter Mind Flayer activity

 <div class="container">
   <span onclick="this.parentElement.style.display='none'" class="closebtn">&times;</span>